retifrav/phab-utils/wiki/manuals/nris.md

 $ chmod +x ~/jobs/some.sh
 ```

-For `saga` the `SBATCH` arguments would be different (*but actually, don't use `saga` for anything, because even though it is cheaper than others, it is also slow as shit*):
+For `saga` the `SBATCH` arguments would be different (*but actually, don't use `saga` for anything, because even though it is cheaper than others, it is also bitch-ass slow as shit, like really motherfucking slow*):

 ``` sh
 #SBATCH --account=YOUR-PROJECT-ID